He’s 7 years old — and he’s YouTube’s highest earner of 2018

 Ryan attends public school and is surrounded by a community and teachers who know he may be a big deal on YouTube, but are helping him to keep things real in his day-to-day life, said Loann.

-And, his parents say, even if their seven-year-old is a multimillionaire, he’s still a normal first grader with normal kid issues.
+And, his parents say, even if their 7-year-old is a multimillionaire, he’s still a normal first grader with normal kid issues.

 “I think eating is probably the biggest problem we have,” Shion told NBC News.
 “Ryan's a very picky eater.
 Only certain things he eats."